Find Online Colleges

 In 1996 the state legislature designated the zebra longwing as Florida official state butterfly.
 The zebra longwing, (Heliconius charitonius,) is commonly spotted in south Florida, especially in the hammocks and thickets of Everglades National Park.
 Long black wings with distinctive thin yellow bands - combined with slow, graceful flight - characterize the zebra longwing (Heliconius charitonius).
 It has a wide range of habitats, including hardwood hammocks, thickets, and gardens.
 The zebra longwing is found throughout the state, although it is more common in south Florida, particularly in the Everglades National Park.

-Description of the Florida State Butterfly: Zebra Longwing Butterfly
+Florida State Butterfly: Zebra Longwing Butterfly

 The longwing is not so common in northern part of the state.
 The zebra longwing roosts in a flock with its kin.
 The longwing sleeps so soundly that you can literally pick it off its roost and return it later, without waking any of the rest of its family.
 The longwing is so comfortable with its perch, it also faithfully returns to the same perch every night.
 During the day her flight is slow, feeble, and wafting, but she can quickly dart to shelter if threatened or approached.